uclnlp/fakenewschallenge/README.md

 `pred.py` script to make the predictions on the relevant test set.

-Alternatively, as suggested by the organizers of the competition, the validity of the submission can be checked by training the model also using the `pred.py` script with different seeds and evaluating the average performance of the system.
+Alternatively, as suggested by the organizers of the competition, the validity of the submission can be checked by also using the `pred.py` script to train the model with different seeds and evaluating the mean performance of the system.

 ## Getting started